dentarg/auth0-blog/_includes/asides/express-gateway.markdown

 }'
 ```

-**Note:** You might want to replace all the placeholders with real values provided by Auth0.
+**Note:** Make sure to replace all the placeholders with real values provided by Auth0.

 Now, by simply copying the `access_token` attribute from the response, we will be able to communicate with the API through Express Gateway (you can verify the returned token by using [JWT.io](https://jwt.io/#debugger)).
 This is the token to be used in order to access the protected resource.
 So, just try to issue requests making sure that the token is now sent as a `Bearer` Authorization to the endpoint.
 The response should hopefully be `200`.